The Next Passport

 What did the court actually decide on April 14, 2026?

 Nothing yet.
 The Sezioni Unite heard oral arguments on April 14.
-According to the Associated Press, the written decision from the expanded panel is expected in the coming weeks.
+The written decision from the expanded panel is expected in June 2026.
 This page will be updated with a dated summary when the ruling is published.
+Note that this is a different court and a different case from the Constitutional Court ruling issued on March 12, 2026 — those are easy to confuse in news coverage.

 What is the minor rule or minor issue?